nwjs/node/BUILDING.md

 ### Supported platforms

 The community does not build or test against end-of-life distributions (EoL).
-Thus, we do not recommend that you use Node.js on end-of-life or unsupported platforms in production.
+For production applications, run Node.js on supported platforms only.

 | System       | Support type | Version                         | Architectures    | Notes                         |
 | ------------ | ------------ | ------------------------------- | ---------------- | ----------------------------- |